bhare-code/auto-event-picture-collector/README.md

 Using the phone configured as `MY_PHONE_NUMBER` send a text message to your Twilio phone number.
 You should receive a response text message like before.

-NOTE: a default route is also setup in the test receive_sms.py script which means that you can still access the local web server from another device on the LAN by navigating to the local IP address of the Reaspberry Pi from a web browser.
+NOTE: a default route is also setup in the test receive_sms.py script which means that you can still access the local web server from another device on the LAN by navigating to the local IP address of the Raspberry Pi from a web browser.

 ## Setup RAM Drive
 The RAM drive is used for communication between Python scripts without writing to the microSD card.